OBJECTIVE OF ROYAL CASINO: Capture the cards from the layout.

 Players with 18+ points can not score for any number of sweeps.
 Their sweeps, however, may be used to cancel other players sweeps.

-If players happen to tie, reaching 21 points in the same deal, the game continues without a point limit until one team or player passes the other and finally wins.
+If players happen to tie, reaching 21 points in the same round, the game continues without a point limit until one team or player passes the other and finally wins.

 If you are interested in playing casinos online we have gathered some useful information about new online casinos in different countries: